A Sentence With Their In It

 Q: Is it grammatically correct to use "their" as a singular pronoun?

 A: The use of "their" as a singular pronoun is a complex issue with varying perspectives.
+Because of that, while some style guides still discourage it in formal writing, many now accept it.
 Traditionally, "their" has been a plural pronoun.
-However, its use as a singular pronoun has a long history and is increasingly accepted, especially when referring to a person whose gender is unknown, unspecified, or non-binary.
-While some style guides still discourage it in formal writing, many now accept it.
+Still, its use as a singular pronoun has a long history and is increasingly accepted, especially when referring to a person whose gender is unknown, unspecified, or non-binary.
 Grammatically, it may not align with traditional rules, but language evolves, and singular "their" fills a crucial gap for gender-neutral language.

 Q: When should I use "their" as a singular pronoun?